Chase Private Client Review 2023

 Business Benefits

-Chase Private Clients also have access to a large variety of business benefits, including:
+Chase Private Clients can also access various business benefits, including:

-• If you have a Chase Private Client Checking and Chase Platinum Business Checking account, they’ll waive the monthly service fee.
+• No monthly service fee if you have a Chase Private Client Checking and Chase Platinum Business Checking account

-• Chase Private Clients need a minimum balance of only $50,000 in their Chase Platinum Business Checking if linked to a Chase Private Client checking account.
+• Lower $50,000 minimum balance requirement in Chase Platinum Business Checking with a linked Private Client Checking account

 Features